Why India cannot afford to keep the Rohingya Muslims

 Rohingyas 'threat' to national and regional security, says Bangladesh PM Hasina

-While relying on Intelligence Bureau reports, the Centre says that, "it has been found by the Central Government that many Rohingyas figured in suspected sinister designs of ISI
+While relying on Intelligence Bureau reports, the Centre says that "it has been found by the Central Government that many Rohingyas figured in suspected sinister designs of ISI

 which has been responsible for spreading terrorism in Jammu and Kashmir and other parts of the country.